DRMarcosVT/cs2114-project1-group87/DESIGN.md

 ## 3. Stretch goals

-*Features added only if there is time, kept out of the MVP.
-The TA judges whether each is genuinely non-essential and genuinely interesting, so a padded or trivial entry counts against the group.*
+things you'd add if there's time, separated from the MVP.
+These are the things that take you from “Meets” to “Exceeds”.
+Note: your TA will evaluate whether these stretch goals are truly non-essential but interesting and innovative features.
+Do not attempt to subvert this by making overly easy or achievable “exceeds” specifications.

 | # | Stretch goal | Why it is non-essential | Why it is interesting |
 |---|--------------|-------------------------|-----------------------|